Add cloud accounts and appliances

 If you have already walked through the Get Started wizard previously, you can also navigate to Network → Accounts and click Add Account to add any additional Cloud Accounts.

 It is a good best practice to complete the Deploy Protection checklist before deploying protection to your environment.
-If you have already walked through the Get Started wizard previously, you can also navigate to Network → Appliances and click Deploy Protection to deploy a virtual appliance.
+If you have already walked through the Get Started wizard previously, you can also navigate to Network → Appliances and click the Deploy new protection button to deploy a new virtual appliance.

 After you add a virtual appliance, you can view the information for that appliance, like the instance ID, platform, region, and virtual network, in Network → Appliances.